 How To Prep With Contractor Grade Trash Bags: 15 Minute Prepper

-Today we are talking about why you’ll need black contractor bags an emergency as a 15 minute Prepper.
 Not just regular trash bags, but contractor grade trash bags.
-These bags are 4mils thick and are made to withstand uses normal trash bags would balk at.
-Contractor bags take up very little space and have unlimited possibilities.
+These bags are 3mils thick and are made to withstand uses normal trash bags would balk at.
+Remember, you want the 3mil thick bags, rather than the 2mil thick bags.
+Contractor clean up bags take up very little space and have unlimited possibilities.

 1. Make a poncho.

 2. In addition, you can use a contractor grade tash bat as a ground cover.

 3. Seal windows, doors and vents.
 (You’ll need some duct tape too!)

 4. Cut down to size for a make shift diaper cover.

 5. Layer between clothing to help keep in body warmth.

 7. Dig a hole.
 Put a bag in the hole, now you have a make shift sink.